Our People

 Lacey is a transplant to the Pioneer Valley, after moving from New Jersey in 2013, and has since fallen in love with this community and the region itself.
 As the Wholesale Manager at Warner Farm in Sunderland, she has seen first hand the amount of food waste that occurs in the farming industry and is deeply passionate about working to help prevent food waste wherever possible.
 She joined the board in 2022 and is excited to contribute her passion and positivity to this already stellar organization.

-Jay Levine, Board Member
+Phoebe Gelbard, Board Member

 barbara zanca